HHSAPCompSci2020/capstone-project-group-9-nsr/CapstoneCOVIDVaccineTrackerProject/doc/README.txt

 For countries besides North America, statistics only for the country as a whole and not for every state.
  On the drop down menu, include a new page called “COVID rules” What places are open?
-Restaurants, arcade, amusement parks etc.
+Restaurants, arcades, amusement parks etc.
 What are the mask and social distancing requirements?
 The rule would be the national wide rule.
 If there are any exceptions amongst states, those will be stated as an exception.